 Put out my hand, and touched the face of God.

-According to Wikipedia, the author was a pilot who died in a mid-air collision during WW2 and gained posthumous fame for the poem.
+According to Wikipedia, the author was a pilot who died in a mid-air collision during WW2 and gained p

 “John Gillespie Magee, Jr. (June 9, 1922 – December 11, 1941)[1][2][3] was an American[4] aviator and poet who died as a result of a mid-air collision over Lincolnshire during World War II.
 He was serving in the Royal Canadian Air Force, which he joined before the United States officially entered the war.
 He is most famous for his poem High Flight.”